treefrogframework/treefrog-framework/docs/user-guide/en/view/otama-template-system.md

 <span style="color: #b22222">**In brief: logic is delimited by an empty line.** </span>

 Next, we look at the case of wanting to display an export object in two different locations.
 In this case, if you describe it at #init, it will be called first (fetched).
 After that, it can be used freely in the presentation logic.
-It should look similar to the following.
+It should look similar to the following:

 ```
  #init : tfetch(QString, msg);